lmullen/americas-public-bible/README.md

 Lincoln Mullen, *America's Public Bible: A Commentary* (Stanford University Press, forthcoming 2022): &lt;<http://americaspublicbible.org>&gt;.

+## Repository organization

+This repository supersedes the [original repositories](https://github.com/public-bible/).
+The `website` directory contains the code and visualizations for the digital monograph.
+The `quotation-finder` directory contains the code to find the quotations in the text corpora.
+The data is served by RRCHNM's [data API](https://github.com/chnm/dataapi).

 ## Copyright and license

 All prose is copyright 2016-2020 Lincoln Mullen and is released under the CC-BY-NC-ND license.